 All kids are bottle raised.
 Doelings and bucklings may travel from 4-6 weeks of age.

 We no longer routinely ship animals by air, and prefer farm-pickup, or ground transportation, especially during the heat of summer.
-However, for pre-approved buyers that need to air ship, we can potentially ship animals by air from Norman Y. Mineta San Jose International Airport (SJC), or San Francisco (SFO).
+However, for pre-approved buyers that need to air ship, we can potentially ship animals by air from Washington Dulles International Airport (IAD), or Regan National, Washington, DC (DCA).
 NOTE, however, that ALL transportation arrangements are the responsibility of the buyer.

 Note that due to our location, and primary kidding season schedule (March-May), that temperatures are, more often than not, too warm to ship kids by air.
 No leg of the trip may have ambient air temperatures above 85 degrees.
 Consider the restrictions on air travel before placing a reservation.
 During warmer months, ground transportation may be your best option.